 "Over one little cramp?
 I didn't see the point."
 I leave out that it scared me witless.
 He doesn't need to know about that.

 "It's a big thing, Katniss," he says.
 "I want to know when stuff like this happens."

 I sigh.
 "I'm sorry.
 I'll call next time."
 This seems to be an appropriate response, and he smiles and embraces me from the side, since I'm too big to hold from the front.
-I giggle and kiss him, feeling the fear start to dissipate like it always does when I'm in his arms.
+I kiss him, feeling the fear start to dissipate like it always does when I'm in his arms.
 It's too late to change anything anyway.

 "Come all ye fair and tender ladies

 They're like a bright star on summer's evening

 They'll first appear and then they're gone…"